Applied Linguistics and TESOL MA

 Careers

-What could an Applied Linguistics and TESOL MSc MA do for my career?
+What could a masters in TESOL and applied linguistics do for my career?

 We'll help you do this by providing you with the tools to further your knowledge and expertise in the field of language learning and, therefore, strengthen your teaching practice in the classroom.
 You'll develop critical awareness of developments on foreign language teaching and explore the fundamental issues around language, language learning and language teaching.

-What job roles can I consider with an Applied Linguistics and TESOL MA?
+What job roles can I consider with an MA Applied Linguistics and TESOL?

 Potential job roles that relate to teaching and applied linguistics may include: